zachariahmclean/trace/README.md

     run.

-- If starting from fsa files, the GeneScan™ 1200 LIZ™ dye Size Standard ladder assignment may not work very well.
-The ladder identification algorithm is optimized for GeneScan™ 500 LIZ™ or GeneScan™ 600 LIZ™ or other ladders with relatively few peaks.
-The 1200 LIZ™ ladder has a challenging pattern of ladder peaks to automatically assign.
+- If starting from fsa files, the GeneScan™ 1200 LIZ™ dye Size Standard ladder assignment may not work very well due to how the ladder assignment algorithm works.
+It is optimized for scenarios where all peaks of the ladder are resolved, which is usually the case for GeneScan™ 500 LIZ™ or GeneScan™ 600 LIZ™.
+To work in this package, Ladders like 1200 LIZ™ need to be run on the instrument in such a way that all of the peaks are resolved, otherwise they all blend together at the end.
 However, these ladders can be fixed by playing with the various parameters or manually with the built-in fix_ladders_interactive() app.

 # Installation